trinsic-id/didcomm-v2/README.md

 ## Library and API structure

 The main library is built in Rust and exposed to other languages through a C-callable FFI.
 The function signatures for each method are exposed as byte arrays, that use Protobuf for the main IDL.
-This allows easy development and maintainance of new methods, with minimal language specific implementation.
+This allows easy development and maintenance of new methods, with minimal language specific implementation.

 All library methods are exposed via static method calls, generally grouped under a dedicated class in the `Okapi` namespace (where available).